rolandmiladinovic/rolandmiladinovic/_posts/2018-05-16-summoning-eternal-return.markdown

 Blood\\
 A spider’s bite itching

 I pulled myself up from the hedge still holding the little bite on my collar and walked out onto an open clearing of freshly cut grass.
-There, I found two friends loitering around a park table animated with talk and laughter, but my feelings were heavy and apocalyptic as the moon shone down upon the scene.
+There, I found two friends loitering around a park table animated with talk and laughter, but the mood was heavy and apocalyptic as the moon shone down upon the scene.
 I called out a greeting and was welcomed like a brother.

 He walked about with nervous energy, stout, regal, pacing, telling us of his premonitions of the end of the world: Heat death, zombie apocalypse, skynet, cannibal communists.
 We discussed mankind's destiny as if we three alone had the power to save or destroy the world.
 But the other doesn’t believe in the end of the world.
 Humankind will always find away, a miracle at the last moment; the seed of life will always rise from the ashers.